 Inquiry-based, hands-on, minds-on, science, technology and engineering professional development for K-12 teachers and informal educators.

 2019 Southeast Region Summer Professional Development Instituteadmin2019-07-19T20:15:15+00:00

 Inquiry and Innovation: How Science Informs Engineering Solutions

-Identify the tools and techniques used to monitor shifts in local wildlife populations that are the result of climate change, and learn how to incorporate the same tools and techniques into your own classroom investigations.
+Identified the tools and techniques used to monitor shifts in local wildlife populations that are the result of climate change, and learned how to incorporate the same tools and techniques into their own classroom investigations.

-Participate in design challenges and experience open-ended problem solving through new design iterations.
+Participated in design challenges and experienced open-ended problem solving through new design iterations.

-Learn how technology and engineering have advanced the study of natural history, and discover how you can integrate them into student investigations.
+Learned how technology and engineering have advanced the study of natural history, and discovered how they can integrate them into student investigations.